scalameta/scalafmt/readme.md

 ### Quick help

-- On Windows add -Dfile.encoding=UTF8 to SBT_OPTS.
+- Run all unit tests: `sbt test`
-- Run formatting tests: `core/testOnly org.scalafmt.FormatTests`.
+- Run only formatting tests: `core/testOnly org.scalafmt.FormatTests`.
 - Write new formatting test: read [this doc](core/src/test/resources/readme.md).
 - Build docs: `sbt readme/run` will create the docs, which you can open with `open readme/target/scalatex/index.html`.
 Docs are built with [Scalatex](http://www.lihaoyi.com/Scalatex/).